 H63TCE Telecommunication Electronics

-My research interests for the past several years have revolved around radio propagation measurement and modeling in wireless communication environments.
-Specifically, I have adopted the fundamental, physics-based, and empirical approach to modeling random electromagnetic (EM) waves in special and not-well-explored wireless propagation environments such as indoor stairwells, the outskirt of periodic building façade, and more recently, open-trench drains in Malaysia.
+My research interests for the past decade have revolved around radio propagation measurement and modeling in wireless communication environments.
+Specifically, I have adopted the fundamental, physics-based, and empirical approach to modeling random electromagnetic waves in special and not-well-explored wireless propagation environments such as indoor stairwells, the outskirt of periodic building façade, open-trench drains, and more recently, caves in Malaysia.
 All these findings are expected to collectively contribute towards accurate planning and implementation of wireless communication systems.

 S. Y. LIM, Z. YUN, AND M. F. ISKANDER, 2014.
 Propagation measurement and modeling for indoor stairwells at 2.4 and 5.8 GHz IEEE Transactions on Antennas and Propagation.
 62(9), 4754-4761